slagle/undercloud-live/README.md

 or use the install to disk method.
 Therefore, if you plan to install, I recommend doing this first before building images on your undercloud, etc.

+Currently the Live CD uses an XFCE based desktop for no particular reason other than that it builds faster, uses less disk space, and has a much more responsive desktop when testing from within a vm.
+It can be switched to Gnome later.

 ### Requirements
 1. RAM
  * >= 8GB if you plan to immediately install the live cd to disk